MadMonkey87/home-assistant.io/source/_integrations/mystrom.markdown

 ## Lights and switches

 The myStrom integration allows you to control your [myStrom](https://mystrom.ch/) Wi-Fi Bulbs and Wi-Fi Switches.
-Make sure that you have enabled the REST API under **Advanced** in the web frontend of the switch.
+Make sure that you have enabled the REST API under **Advanced** in the web frontend of the switch and that no token is set (currently not supported).

 Supported devices are:
  - Switch CH v1 (101)